Disability and mental health: diversity matters

 - What does the employer say (or not say) in their recruitment information?
 Check if the website or company literature includes a policy statement on equal opportunities and profiles of employees with a disability.

-- Look for job adverts and application forms carrying the Jobcentre Plus Disability Symbol, made up of two ticks with the words 'positive about disabled people'.
-This shows that an employer has signed up to five key commitments on disability, including guaranteeing an interview to all applicants with disabilities who fulfil the minimum job criteria.
+- Look for job adverts and application forms carrying the Jobcentre Plus 'disability confident' symbol or 'positive about disability' symbol, which has two ticks.
+These show that an employer has signed up to commitments on disability, including guaranteeing an interview to all applicants with disabilities who fulfil the minimum job criteria.

 - Members of the Business Disability Forum and supporters of the Mindful Employer Charter for Employers who are Positive about Mental Health recognise the benefits of a diverse workforce.
 Both websites have a full list of supporting employers, including those from IT and telecoms, media, manufacturing, education, financial services and local government.